Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 \subsubsection{Logical connectives of single gbit questions}

 But a composite system may also admit composite questions, built with logical connectives of the subsystem questions.
 We must now determine which composite questions are allowed and which must be added to the individual questions in order to form an informationally complete $\cq_{M_2}$ of {\it pairwise independent} questions.
 To this end, we must firstly unravel which logical connective $*$ $O$ can employ at all in order to construct composite questions which are pairwise independent of the individual ones.
 Recall assumption \ref{assump4} that $O$, according to his theoretical model, may only compose compatible questions with logical connectives $*$ and consider $Q_i,Q'_j$ as an exemplary compatible pair.
 In truth tables, we shall henceforth symbolize `yes' by `$1$' and `no' by `$0$'.

-While permitted binary connectives, it is clear that, e.g., the AND and OR operations $\wedge$ and $\vee$, respectively, cannot be employed alone to build a new independent question from $Q_i,Q'_j$ because $Q_i\wedge Q'_j=1$ implies $Q_i=Q'_j=1$ and $Q_i\vee Q'_j=0$ implies $Q_i=Q'_j=0$ such that certain answers to these two connectives imply answers to the individuals.
-But if $Q_i*Q'_j$ is to be pairwise independent from $Q_i,Q'_j$, an answer to it must not imply the answer to either of $Q_i,Q'_j$ and, conversely, the answer to only $Q_i$ or only $Q'_j$ cannot imply $Q_i*Q'_j$.
-As can be easily checked, it must satisfy the following truth table:
+\begin{R} {\bf(`$=$' in logical expressions.)} To avoid confusion, we emphasize that whenever we write an equality sign `$=$' in a logical expression in the sequel, we do \emph{not} interpret it as another logical connective $*$, but as an actual equality of the values of the propositions on the left and right hand side.
+For example, the expression $Q_i=Q_j'$ is \emph{not} itself a proposition which takes truth values $0$ or $1$, but is intended to mean that the truth value which $Q_i$ takes is identical to that which $Q_j'$ takes. \end{R}